Archimede Solar Energy Spa is part of the Angelantoni group and operates in the renewable energy sector.

-Arup developed the design of structures and facilities, covering also the specialised aspects such as geotechnical studies and façades.
+Arup developed the design of structural engineering and facilities, covering also the specialised aspects such as geotechnical studies and facade.
 Arup has also the role of construction management of operational systems and structures.

 The structure, in reinforced concrete and steel, was designed to be perfectly integrated with the bioclimatic building services.

 A structure to the north contains offices and uses thermal mass for heat regulation during peak hours.

 A steel and glass structure to the south comprises a façade integrated into the roof, hosts the atrium and creates a climatic buffer between the inside and the outside areas with the aid of natural heating in winter.